 Depending on the season, you could easily hop from island to island and encounter a different shark species in each new location.
 Grand Bahama is home to Tiger Beach, which offers up - you guessed it - tiger sharks.
 You’ll also meet lemon sharks and the occasional great hammerhead.

 For more guaranteed sightings of great hammerhead sharks, head to Bimini.
 If Caribbean reef sharks in huge numbers are more your thing, take a trip to Nassau.

 Located in the south of the Caribbean, St Vincent (along with the smaller islands of the Grenadines) is well known for macro diving.
 It’s often referred to as “muck diving”, although the Caribbean twist of incredible visibility makes it a little different from muck dives elsewhere in the world.

 You can expect to find longlure frogfish and longsnout seahorses on these Caribbean muck dives, whilst other sites may still offer larger visitors such as Caribbean reef sharks, eagle rays, or even manta rays if you’re lucky.

 Trinidad and Tobago both have a lot to offer underwater, although Tobago perhaps has the edge on its larger sister island as the visibility can be much better.
-With one of the oldest protected rainforests in the world on land, much of Tobago’s tourism is eco-minded.
+Tobago also boasts over 50 dive sites to enjoy.